RRR-benchmarks/AI-chat-powered-by-open-ai-api-react-node/README.md

 **Source Repository:**
 https://github.com/karimbaggari/AI-chat-powered-by-open-ai-api-react-node

-**Reference Commit:**
-35efb8427c6c421c86234a8da9a6f1d1a1b5a8dd

 **Note:**
 To comply with double-blind review requirements, this fork’s commit history was anonymized.
-The transformed and instrumented codes included in this repository were produced from this reference commit.
+The transformed and instrumented codes included in this repository were produced from this source git repository (now removed from git).

 ---
 # Getting Started with Create React App